Tiny and dirt cheap, that’s the usual qualities that almost all Meike lenses share. Some of these cheap lenses are good, while some are crap.

 Speaking of build quality, the Meike 25mm F1.8 is completely made of metal like most of the company’s other offerings.
-For the price, it’s really nice to have such a good looking (and good quality) lens.
+For the price, it’s really nice to have a lens that feels as “nice” as this one.

-In addition, the lens rocks a small distance meter, which I found looked really nice, and not to mention functional.
-Even the lens cap is entirely made of metal, though it’s a slip on/off kind, so it’s prone to getting lost easily.
+Even the lens cap is metal, although it’s a slip on/off kind, so it’s rather prone to getting lost easily.

 For the price, sharpness certainly didn’t disappoint.
 The Meike 25mm F1.8 isn’t perfect, but for the price point it’s hard to complain.

 To begin, shooting wide open (F1.8) provides somewhat lackluster quality.